Natalia939/python-lines-of-code-counter/README.md

-# Python Lines of Code Counter
+# 🧮 Python Lines of Code Counter

-A simple Python utility that counts the number of actual lines of code in a Python file — ignoring comments and blank lines.
+A simple yet powerful Python utility that counts the number of **actual lines of code** in a Python file — ignoring blank lines and comments.
-Perfect for practicing command-line arguments, file handling, and string operations.
+This project demonstrates a clean approach to file handling, command-line argument validation, and logic implementation in Python.

+---

+## 📘 Project Overview

+This program, **`lines.py`**, helps you understand how to:
+- Work with **command-line arguments**
+- Handle **file input/output (I/O)**
+- Process and clean text using **string methods**
+- Write clean, readable, and maintainable Python code

+It’s a great example of small, functional, and testable code — ideal for showcasing your Python fundamentals.

+---

-## Features
+## ✨ Features

+- ✅ Counts only **real lines of code**
+- 🚫 Ignores comments (`#`) and blank lines
-- Validates command-line arguments.
+- 🧠 Validates input arguments for correctness
-- Ensures only `.py` files are analyzed.
+- 📂 Ensures input is a valid `.py` file
-- Ignores blank lines and lines starting with `#`.
-- Handles missing or invalid files gracefully.
+- ⚠️ Gracefully handles errors (missing file, wrong format, etc.)
+- 🧾 Outputs a clear, single count of code lines

+---

-## Requirements
+## 🧰 Technologies Used

-- Python 3.x
+- **Python 3.x**
+- Built-in modules only (`sys` and `os`)

+No external dependencies required.

+---

-## Installation
+## 🛠️ Installation

-Clone this repository:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/your-username/python-lines-of-code-counter.git